 You can identify low-performing Private Auction deals to take action on with revenue lift metrics.
 The metrics are on the list of buyers in a Private Auction or under the Per deal tab from the Private Auction homepage.

-- Actual revenue earned from the deal
+- Actual revenue earned from a Private Auction deal

-- Predicted revenue based on a sample
+- Predicted revenue based on a small sample of ad requests

 - Bidders bidding below the minimum CPM

-Best plan of action is to stop the deal.
-Alternatively, allow Open Auction bids to compete with Private Auction bids to maximize your revenue through increased competition.
+Best plan of action is to stop the Private Auction deal.
+Alternatively, allow Open Auction bids to compete with Private Auction bids.
+This may help increase revenue through increased competition.
 However, individual DSPs may opt to respond with a deal ID despite having a better Open Auction bid.
 If enough DSPs respond in this way, you may continue to observe negative or negligible lift.